dbolgheroni/splitbill/README.md

 *spbill* is a command-line utility to split bills between a group.
 It takes a csv-like file, with comma-separated fields, as the input describing the bills and outputs a resume on who must receive and who must pay money.

-The input should be in csv format like this:
+The input should be in a csv-like format like this:

     who,what,cost,between